netscaler/automation-toolkit/labs/deliver-apps-with-netscaler-adc-terraform-provider/02-reset-default-password/assignment.md

 	```bash
 	terraform init
 	```
-	This command will download and install the citrixadc provider which is needed to run the configuration.
+	This command will download and install the NetScaler ADC provider[(terraform-provider-citrixadc)](https://registry.terraform.io/providers/citrix/citrixadc/latest) which is needed to run the configuration.

 3. Apply the configuration.
 	```bash